-Most agricultural production in the Global South takes place in mixed farming systems.
-Key drivers—climate change, population pressure, urbanization, water scarcity, changing diets, volatile food prices—mean that flexible and accelerated changes in mixed farming systems will be needed to achieve global targets such as the Sustainable Development Goals.
+Most agricultural production in the Global South takes place in mixed farming systems, which allow farmers to diversify risk from single crop production, use labor efficiently, access cash and add value to products, and there is high potential for increasing system productivity, diversification and sustainability.
+However, factors such as climate change, population pressure, urbanization, water scarcity, changing diets and volatile food prices mean that integrated yet flexible and accelerated changes in mixed farming systems will be needed to achieve global targets such as the Sustainable Development Goals.
+Sustainable intensification, or the production of more food on the same piece of land and with the same or less inputs while reducing the negative environmental impact, is a viable avenue.

-Sustainable intensification research outputs must address multiple biophysical and socio-economic issues in mixed farming systems to deliver critical outcomes, involving a range of farm products and stakeholders, that result in inclusive multiple desired impacts at scales.
-Two types of hurdles must be overcome to adequately meet the challenge at farming systems level.
-One hurdle is to ensure efficient coordination, integration, and transfer of innovations, information, tools, and standardized methodologies.
-A second hurdle is to integrate multiple biophysical and socio-economic thematic-level outputs and identify strategies that minimize tradeoffs and maximize synergies, resulting in multiple impacts at scale.
+Two hurdles must be overcome to adequately meet the challenge at farming systems level.
+One hurdle is to ensure efficient coordination, integration and transfer of innovations, information, tools and standardized methodologies.
+The second, is to integrate and minimize trade-offs (while maximizing synergies) between multiple biophysical and socio-economic thematic-level outputs that will ensure impact at scale.

 Proposed 3-year outcomes include:

-- Use of a systems approach and a set of novel tools adapted to different agro-ecologies and socio-settings that identify potential context-specific, integrated, and gender-transformative solutions for sustainable intensification in mixed farming systems.
+- At least 50% of the identified key innovation, demand and scaling partners jointly use a systems approach and a set of novel tools adapted to different scales, agroecologies and socioeconomic settings, to identify potential context-specific, integrated solutions for sustainable intensification of mixed farming systems.

 |NUTRITION, HEALTH & FOOD SECURITY

 The adoption of innovations for sustainable intensification of mixed farming systems in the target countries will significantly improve the nutrition, health and food security of about 13 million people (3 million households).